 “What’s the best weapon type?”

-Chair Entertainment/Epic Games did a great job on including different weapon types in this game.
-Each has its own perks – there isn’t a definitive best weapon type.
+Chair Entertainment/Epic Games did a great job of including different weapon types in this game.
+Each has its own perks—there isn’t a definitive best weapon type.

--- Dual weapons are combo-ing and stun-locking machines.
-The combo for the dual weapons is slash, slash other direction, and slash first direction again – the same as the sword and shield.
+- Dual weapons are combo-ing and stun-locking machines.
+The combo for the dual weapons is slash, slash other direction, and slash the first direction again—the same as the sword and shield.
 The difference is that every slash after this continues your combo attack, while the sword and shield resets.
 This sometimes stun-locks your enemies until they either stagger back or die, which gives some big damage.
-Another advantage to dual weapons is that you get way more finishing EXP than the other weapons, because you can use your combo over and over again.
+Another advantage to dual weapons is that you get way more finishing EXP than the other weapons because you can use your combo over and over again.

 - A pretty big problem people run into is the timing for the combat.
 While attacking, it’s better to not spam your attack!
 Many people try to swipe their combo as fast as they can, which is doesn’t work out.
 If you’re having trouble doing combos, simply do them slower, along with your hero’s swipes.